 “We are convinced that Italy will exit the crisis,” Nani Beccalli, president and chief executive of GE Europe, told reporters on Friday.
 “There are undoubtedly hurdles linked to red tape.
 But the strategic value of the deal is so big (it would offset other issues)”, Beccalli said.

-GE agreed to buy Avio from private equity fund Cinven and Italian state-controlled defense group Finmeccanica (SIFI.MI: Quote).
+GE agreed to buy Avio from private equity fund Cinven and Italian state-controlled defense group Finmeccanica SIFI.MI.
 The move frustrated the aspirations of France’s Safran (SAF.PA) and Italy’s state-backed Strategic Fund, which had been trying over the last few months to take over Avio.

 GE, whose businesses range from infrastructure technology to financial services, said Avio would boost its global supply chain capabilities as its engine production rates rise to meet growing customer demand.

 Avio, which makes components for the GE Dreamliner engine used by Boeing Co (BA.N), ranks among Italy’s industrial jewels and is one of the most technologically advanced companies in its field.

 William Blair & Co analyst Nick Heymann said the move, which amounts to GE buying a supplier to its jet engine program, was intended in part to protect new technologies.

 “They’re trying to get more vertically integrated and have more control over critical aspects of the manufacturing process,” he said.

 GE is developing composite ceramics for jet engines, a technology it also plans to use in other products such as electric turbines and equipment used in oil and gas production.

 “Rather than developing (composite ceramics) and trust someone not to give it away, you want to keep it in-house,” Heymann said.